Chapter 3 : The Reality of Being Roxanne Faylen

 “I never do.
 I thought you knew that.”

 “Yeah, you tell me every year when I come home for Christmas break.
 But we should go, Iris.
 You, me, and Jess.”

 “What would I do?
 It’s not like I can blend in with the popular crowd well.
 It would just be three hours of me being a wallflower while you two have fun.
 You know as well as I do you and Jess can blend in with anybody, even if they don’t want you there.”
 I didn’t mean her; I really only meant Jess.
-Roxanne was friends with everyone; the populars would
+Roxanne was friends with everyone; the populars would want her there.

 That is the reality of being Roxanne Faylen.